VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

     	Prefix for environment variables if -envflag.enable is set -fs.disableMmap
     	Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+  -loggerDisableTimestamps
-  -loggerErrorsPerSecondLimit int
+    	Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int
     	Per-second limit on the number of ERROR messages.
 If more than the given number of errors are emitted per second, then the remaining errors are suppressed.
-Zero value disables the rate limit (default 10)
+Zero value disables the rate limit
   -loggerFormat string
     	Format for logs.
 Possible values: default, json (default "default") -loggerLevel string
     	Minimum level of errors to log.
 Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO") -loggerOutput string
     	Output for the logs.
-Supported values: stderr, stdout (default "stderr") -maxBytesPerSecond value
+Supported values: stderr, stdout (default "stderr") -loggerTimezone string
+    	Timezone to use for timestamps in logs.
+Timezone must be a valid IANA Time Zone.
+For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
+  -loggerWarnsPerSecondLimit int
+    	Per-second limit on the number of WARN messages.
+If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
+Zero value disables the rate limit
+  -maxBytesPerSecond value
     	The maximum upload speed.
 There is no limit if it is set to 0 Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 0)